dlt-hub/dlt/docs/website/docs/tutorial/load-data-from-an-api.md

 ## Declare loading behavior

 So far we have been passing the data to the `run` method directly.
 This is a quick way to get started.
-However, frequenly, you receive data in chunks, and you want to load it as it arrives.
+However, frequently, you receive data in chunks, and you want to load it as it arrives.
 For example, you might want to load data from an API endpoint with pagination or a large file that does not fit in memory.
 In such cases, you can use Python generators as a data source.

 You can pass a generator to the `run` method directly or use the `@dlt.resource` decorator to turn the generator into a [dlt resource](../general-usage/resource).
 The decorator allows you to specify the loading behavior and relevant resource parameters.

 ### Load only new data (incremental loading)

-Let's improve our GitHub API example and get only issues that were created since last load.
+Let's improve our GitHub API example and get only issues that were created since the last load.
-Instead of using `replace` write disposition and downloading all issues each time the pipeline is run, we do the following:
+Instead of using the `replace` write disposition and downloading all issues each time the pipeline is run, we do the following:

 <!--@@@DLT_SNIPPET_START incremental-->
 ```py